Aphrodita aculeata: Description

 The body of the sea mouse is covered in a dense mat of setae (hairlike structures).
 Adults generally fall within a size range of 10 to 20 cm.

 Structural coloration

 The spines, or setae, on the scaled back of the sea mouse are some of its unique features.
 Normally, these have a deep red sheen, warning off predators, but when light shines on them perpendicularly, they flash green and blue, a "remarkable example of photonic engineering by a living organism".
 This structural coloration is a defense mechanism, giving a warning signal to potential predators.
 The effect is produced by many hexagonal cylinders within the spines, which "perform much more efficiently than man-made optical fibres".

 Feeding

 The sea mouse is an active predator feeding primarily on small hermit and other crabs, and other polychaete worms, including Pectinaria and Lumbriconereis.
 It has been observed consuming other polychaete worms over three times its own body length.
-Feeding activity takes place at night, with the animal is partially buried in sand.
+Feeding activity takes place at night, with the animal partially buried in sand.